grumdrig/slog/compiler.md

 		activateCarefulMode()
 	}

-As for external function calls, they will be also be defined by the interface provided by the embedding game or program, and may then be called just like any function.
+The external function call is a special function named `external`, the first parameter of which is an opaque code number defining the effect of the function call.
+The call is dispatched to the embedding game or application.

+The embedding game should provide macro definitions give semantic meaning to the code numbers.
 So:

 	// Interface definition:
-	external hunt(quarry) = 135
-	external eat(quarry) = 136
+	macro hunt(quarry) external(135, quarry)
+	macro eat(quarry) external(136, quarry)
 	const HUNGER = 10
 	const RABBITS = 11